aws-samples/amazon-polly-async-batch/README.md

 in your account, and are then notified when Amazon Polly is done synthesizing all of them.

+You can read about this solution on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/optimize-your-budget-and-time-by-submitting-amazon-polly-voice-synthesis-tasks-in-bulk/).

 ## Deployment

 Use AWS Server Application Model (SAM) to deploy the solution stack.